open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 prior to reaching the cardinality limit and use it to aggregate events for which the correct Aggregator could not be created.
-The SDK MUST provide the guarantee that overflow does not happen if the maximum number of distinct, non-overflow attributes is less than or equal to the limit.
+The SDK MUST provide the guarantee that overflow does not happen if the maximum number of distinct, non-overflow attribute sets is less than or equal to the limit.

 #### Synchronous instrument cardinality limits